shravankshenoy/generative-ai-zero-to-hero/README.md

 Parameter can include both model weights as well as hyperparameters

-Vector : Represented as a list of numbers (has magnitude and direction)

 Token : A basic unit of text (for a language model).
 Tokens can be whole words, parts of words, punctuation marks, or even individual characters